cdobrich/TextTerminalBattleShip/README.md

 # README #

-A very simple console version of Battleship.
-Do not copy or modify this code without giving notice and credit.
+A very simple console version of Battleship, written by Clifton Dobrich.
+As source code is copyright Clifton Dobrich.
+Please do not copy or modify this code without permission and also please do give notice and credit.

 ### What is this repository for? ###